trdyer06/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

       - I would create a `Food` class, `this` would be a of `Food`s
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - I'm not sure
+      - No, this component would not need enums or constants
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - I think the secondary methods could be implemented without using the kernel methods or any other methods, since I will either be creating a `Food` to return or just getting stored values.
+      - I could implement the secondary methods with the kernel methods because I could iterate through this and find sums, medians, or means of the values in the `Food`s

 - Component Design #3: `BudgetManager`